Buying a Car in South Africa

 Car prices are about twice as high on average as in the United States, and still substantially higher than in Europe

-Gasoline/petrol is about twice as expensive as in the United States, but still well below European prices
+Gasoline/petrol is about a third more expensive than in the United States, but still well below European prices

 Most roads are good, especially in metropolitan areas (although drivers should always beware of potholes), but an expat may venture into the bush during their stay, in which case a four-wheel drive will come in handy